 - Yes, so, it pretty much starts at the beginning of Grade 10.
-So once they've had that work inspirations, career conversations, those conversations then continue back at school.
+So, once they've had that work inspirations, career conversations, those conversations then continue back at school.
 And our SET planning is always with the student, with parent or carer and always a member of our team.
 So, they're not just given to any random teacher.
 So, it's always somebody who knows the student, probably someone who's been on that journey so far.
 And then we can start to look at, what did you see that you liked?
 They usually have started work experience by the time we've done our SET planning, and then we've also started talking about TAFE at school as well.

 - Fantastic, excellent.
 This is really exciting.
 Now I know that Michael, you were important in instigating a program at one of our partner stakeholders, Autism Queensland, and that was really around starting some pathway planning for young people beyond school, wasn't it?
 And I'm talking about Studio G. So, can you talk a little bit about your work in that?
 Because I think that's really important.